+Yes.

-[00:27:42.54] Brett, do you want to talk about the use of venetoclax in combination with HMA?
-Just to the final word.
+Brett, do you want to talk about the use of venetoclax in combination with HMA just in the final--

-[00:27:47.59] Yeah, yeah.
+Yeah.
 I do not routinely reach for that yet because I don't think that we have convincing evidence that it is better and safe.
-A couple of times I have used combination.
-I've actually used azacitidine compared with venetoclax, primarily because that's where our local experience has been with AML therapies in very young MDS patients as a bridge to transplant.
+A couple of times, I have used combination.
+I've actually used azacitidine combined with venetoclax, primarily because that's where our local experience has been with AML therapies in younger, very young MDS patients as a bridge to transplant.
+So we give a couple of cycles of combination HMA then and then we go directly to transplant.

-[00:28:15.34] So we give a couple cycles of combination HMA-VEN, and then we go directly to transplant.
-And I mean, those numbers are very small.
-It's worked both times.
-But I think that might be something that warrants further exploration in the future for sure.
+And those numbers are very small.
+It's worked both times, but I think that might be something that warrants further exploration in the future for sure.

-[00:28:33.87] Well, thank you very much for your time on this Friday afternoon.
+Well, thank you very much for your time on this Friday afternoon.
 And I think thank you to our listeners.
 And I think we'll stop here.
 Please feel free to contact us with any of your MDS-related questions.